OursCodeur/dm-helper/README.md

 ## Getting Started

 Clone project.
 Launch Unity : open the cloned folder.
-Target resolution is locked - fro now - at 2560x1800 (Pixel C).
+Target resolution is locked - for now - at 2560x1800 (Pixel C).
 Run and / or build.

 ## Screenshot